GovAlta/nx-tools/packages/nx-release/README.md

 1. Each release project needs distinct release tags.
 2. Each project should be evaluated based on only commits related to it.
 3. Interdependencies between projects need to be handled.
-4. Interdependencies between publishable/releasable projects require coordinatino of releases.
+4. Interdependencies between publishable/releasable projects require coordination of releases.

 For 1, 2, and 3 in part this project uses the approach from [semantic-release-monorepo](https://github.com/pmowrer/semantic-release-monorepo) along with Nx capabilities:
 - Each project uses a distinct `tagFormat`;